 I spent 15 months in 2011/12 at Tel Aviv University's Department of History as a Minerva Fellow.
 I gave lectures at Tel Aviv's Cohn Institute as well as in Jerusalem at the 41st Conference of the Israeli Society for The Promotion of Classical Studies.
 I have excellent contacts with many Israeli scholars, especially with Ido Israelowich of Tel Aviv, with whom I initiated the partnership between the Universities of Tel Aviv and Bamberg.

-I had the honor of spending the two months of February and March 2011 as a Brian Hewson Crawford Fellow at The Warburg Institute, London.
+I had the honor of spending the two months of February and March in 2011 as a Brian Hewson Crawford Fellow at The Warburg Institute, London.
 I consider myself most fortunate to have been part of the unequalled community that is The Warburg Institute.
-Besides, I have published a great deal in English, including my second book.
+In addition, I have published a great deal in English, including my second book.